 Last Minute – search for items by category and price which end in the next hour.

-Misspellings tool designed to find misspelled items on eBay.
+Misspellings tool designed to find misspelled items.
 Choice of 13 countries to search.

 Options to narrow down searches include selling categories, buy it now, search title and description, completed listings, single bid items.

 Provides the largest range of services – a one stop shop.